eaknott/random-quote-generator/README.md

 ## Issues

-- The first quote when page loads is always the same quote/author.
+- [ ] The first quote when page loads is always the same quote/author.
-- The "X/Twitter" button does not fill in the quote and hashtag for the initial quote, only works after the "New quote" button is clicked
+- [ ] The "X/Twitter" button does not fill in the quote and hashtag for the first quote, only works after the "New quote" button is clicked

 ## Acknowledgments